ImaniiTy/GreenLuma-Reborn-Manager/README.md

 * **Work on the UI(I still suck at UI design)**
 * **Add varius QoL stuff(Would love some ideas for this)**
 * Add a way to load previous games on your AppList folder
-* Add a way to launch GLR direct from the app
+* Add a way to launch GLR direct from the app (Done)
 * Add some user input validation

 ## Built With